weizheliu/Context-Aware-Crowd-Counting/README.md

 &emsp;2.
 For ShanghaiTech Part A, refer to [this](https://github.com/CommissarMa/Context-Aware_Crowd_Counting-pytorch), thanks [CommissarMa](https://github.com/CommissarMa) for this implementation.

  &emsp;3.
 For some dataset which training images have different size, we set batch size to 1, like ShanghaiTech part A. For others, you could set your batch size according to you GPU memory, but the batch size may affect your model accuracy during training.

+ &emsp;4.
+For the selection of train/val dataset, we follow the same setting as previous work, you could find it [here](https://github.com/leeyeehoo/CSRNet-pytorch)

 ## Citing